gewhelan-iu/gewhelan-Z652/getting-started-with-git-lab-1.md

 **What happens when you fetch?**

 Fetch compares the remote and local repositories, and downloads any remote files which have been modified more recently than the local copies, or which are only present on the remote repository.
+Any changes are not immediately committed.

 **What happens when you pull changes/commits?**

 Pull compares the remote and local repositories, and downloads any remote files which have been modified more recently than the local copies, or which are only present on the remote repository.
-The user is not able to review each change before the local repository is overwritten.
+Any changes are immediately committed.

 **When working on GitHub Desktop, what order should you generally perform push, pull, and fetch?**

+You should first fetch, then pull, then push after you have made your changes.

 **What happens when you push commits from your local repository?**

-The same process as when you fetch, but in reverse.
+The same process as when you pull, but in reverse.

 **What is the URL for the Github glossary?**